oracle-livelabs/developer/data-fundamentals-dev-rel/connect-to-env/connect-to-env.md

 3. **Running Indicators**: When you run a code block, its label changes from `[ ]` (empty) or `[1]` (a number) to `[*]`.
 The asterisk (`*`) means it’s processing.
 Wait until it switches back to a number (e.g., `[2]`) before moving on, ensuring the operation is complete.

-4. **Output & Warnings**: Below each code cell, output appears after execution.
+4. **Output & Warnings**: Below each code cell, output appears during and after execution.
 This can include results, visualizations, or messages.
 Warnings may show up—these are usually informational, such as notices about deprecated features.
 Unless an error halts execution, users can continue without making changes.
 If you see a error, review the code for any issues and make changes accordingly and try executing the cell again.

     **NOTE:** Look for **<span style="color: green;">green text</span>** as in the image below where it says "<span style="color: green;">Connected successfully!</span>".
 Many cells will have different message, but the final successful one should always be green.
 When you see the green text, the cell completed.
 For some longer running cells, this is important to watch for.